-- o To understand the principles of organ and tissue transplantation. - To assess brain stem death and understand its relevance to continued life support and organ donation.
+- To understand the principles of organ and tissue transplantation. - To assess brain stem death and understand its relevance to continued life support and organ donation.

-Module 10: Health Promotion
+Module 10: Health promotion

-To promote good health.
+• To promote good health.

-In addition they will have attained the knowledge, skills and behaviour as defined in the following (OMFS specific) modules of the syllabus:
+In addition they will have attained the knowledge, skills and behaviour as defined in the Otolaryngology specific Initial Stage Modules as set out after the generic modules